Hopac/Hopac/Docs/Programming.md

 Starting and Waiting for Jobs
 -----------------------------

-Let's take a step back and just play a bit with jobs.
+After running through the introductory examples, let's take a step back and just play a bit with jobs.
 Here is a simple job that has a loop that first sleeps for a second and then prints a given message:

 ```fsharp
 let hello what = job {